Morwenn/cpp-sort/doc/sorter-adapters.md

 That version calls the specific algorithms of `low_moves_adapter` only if the size of the given array is comprised in the integer sequence.
-It allows to pick specific algorithms if they are deemed better than the *adapter sorter* for the given size.
+It allows to pick specific algorithms if they are deemed better than the *adapted sorter* for the given size.

 ### `self_sort_adapter`